-In the previous step, laboratory results for elements, ions and carbon are processed into mass per volume of air and posted into the UCD CSN database (see UCD TI 801B).
+In the previous step, laboratory results for elements, ions, and carbon are processed into mass per volume of air and filter absorption coefficient is processed into inverse megameters and posted into the UCD CSN database (see UCD TI 801B).
 Additionally, collocated mass data should be collected from the AirNowTech API web service via file transfer protocol (FTP).
 All data can be collected using functions in the datvalCSN package.
 In addition to collecting measurement data, records for expected sample filters that were never generated are added for completeness purposes.

-The analyst begins validation by opening an R environment (such as RStudio) and running the following command to review a dataframe of the missing sample filter records:
+The analyst begins validation by opening an R environment (such as RStudio) and running the following command to review a data frame of the missing sample filter records: